Threeeyeking/prototype-3d-racer/README.md

 ## Getting Started

 To visit the deployed site click the following link []() , launch source code in your live server, or web browser.
-(This applies once code is complete, and final project is completed)
+(This applies once code is complete, and final project is completed.
+As game is only in beginning stage of dev)

 ## Built with